altocodenl/tagaway/qascript.md

 				- On sidebar left, the 'eye' icon must be visible next to the selected tag and CITY geo tag.
 				- On sidebar left, regular tags and years semi tags with positive intersections should be available.
 			- Click on icon with 'x' on the CITY tag below the title.
-			- Gallery should thumbnails correspondy to tag + COUNTRY.
+			- Gallery should show thumbnails corresponding to tag ∩ COUNTRY.
 			- Click on icon with 'x' on COUNTRY tag below the title.
-			- Gallery should thumbnails correspondy to regular tag.
+			- Gallery should show thumbnails corresponding to regular tag.
 			- Click on icon with 'x' on regular tag below the title.
 			- Should be back to 'all pictures'.
-			- On sidebar left, select the same tag + COUNTRY + CITY as before.
+			- On sidebar left, select the same tag ∩ COUNTRY ∩ CITY as before.
-			- Should be back to 'tag + CITY geo' tag view.
+			- Should be back to 'tag ∩ COUNTRY ∩ CITY' tag view.
 			- On sidebar left, click on 'all pictures'.
 			- Should be back to 'all pictures'.
-			- On sidebar left, select the same tag + COUNTRY + CITY as before.
+			- On sidebar left, select the same tag ∩ COUNTRY ∩ CITY as before.
-			- Should be back to 'tag + CITY geo' tag view.
+			- Should be back to 'tag ∩ COUNTRY ∩ CITY' tag view.
 			- On sidebar left, click on the CITY tag
-			- Should be back to 'tag + COUNTRY' view.
+			- Should be back to 'tag ∩ COUNTRY' view.
 			- On sidebar left, click on the same COUNTRY geo tag
 			- Should be back to regular tag view.
 			- On sidebar left, click on the same regular tag.